subscript-publishing/subscript/README.md

 **Although at the time of this writing, not all information is propagated during relevant AST traversals.** Also there needs to be support for defining documentation for a given command, which I haven’t yet got to.

 Defining/declaring SS commands in rust is somewhat awkward and very verbose, and perhaps could be better, but the real innovation here (as opposed to previous implementations) is that all commands are defined in a manner that (in theory) is easily fed to autocomplete engines.
 Furthermore, everything pertaining to a given command is defined in one place, from post-parser structure to target specific code-gens.
-Furthermore, for a given processing stage, all commands are essentially processed in a single traversal.
+Furthermore, for a given processing stage, all commands are essentially processed in a single AST traversal.

 ## Overview